Deltarune: Reception

-Awards, player count, and revenue
+Awards

 The game's soundtrack was nominated for the Game Audio Network Guild / MAGFest People's Choice Award at the 2019 G.A.N.G.
 Awards.
-At the Golden Joystick Awards 2025, the game is nominated for Best Indie Game - Self Published.
+At the 2025 Golden Joystick Awards, the game was nominated for Best Indie Game - Self Published and Best Soundtrack.
+It was awarded "Best Game" in the 2025 GameMaker Awards.

+Player count and revenue

 After the release of Deltarunes demo containing Chapters 1 and 2, it attracted around 100,000 concurrent players on Steam, far higher than Undertales lifetime record.
 Deltarune was also one of the highest-grossing games on Steam in terms of revenue upon the initial release of Chapters 3 and 4.
-The game was also the best-selling digital game on Switch 2 upon the console's launch, beating Nintendo Switch 2 Welcome Tour and Mario Kart World.
+The game was also the best-selling digital game on Switch 2 upon the console's launch, outperforming both Nintendo Switch 2 Welcome Tour and Mario Kart World.
+Chapter 5 attracted over 290,000 concurrent players on Steam upon its release, breaking the previous record of 133,000.